Setting Up Dynamic Sitemaps for Composable CMS

 - Missing

-s-maxagecausing origin overload - Stale cache poisoning serving deprecated URLs
+s-maxagecausing origin overload - Stale cache serving deprecated URLs

 - Webhook-driven purge endpoints returning